 The company will not make an Indian Investment if, after giving effect to such investment, the total invested amount of such investment would exceed 20.0% of the company's total assets at the time of the investment; provided, however, that the company is permitted to complete up to two Indian Investments where, after giving effect to each such investment, the total invested amount of each such investment would be less than or equal to 25.0% of the company's total assets (the "Investment Concentration Restriction").
-The company's investment limit for an Indian Investment in accordance with the Investment Concentration Restriction decreased at March 31, 2022 from December 31, 2021 principally as a result of unrealized foreign currency translation losses, purchases of subordinate voting shares for cancellation, interest payments, and investment and advisory fees, partially offset by net unrealized gains on investments and dividend income.
+The company's investment limit for an Indian Investment in accordance with the Investment Concentration Restriction decreased at June 30, 2022 from December 31, 2021 principally as a result of net unrealized losses on investments, unrealized foreign currency translation losses, purchases of subordinate voting shares for cancellation, interest payments, and investment and advisory fees, partially offset by interest income and dividend income.

 The company intends to make multiple different investments as part of its prudent investment strategy.
 Indian Investments may be financed through equity or debt offerings as part of the company's objective to reduce its cost of capital and provide returns to common shareholders.
-At March 31, 2022 the company determined that it was in compliance with the Investment Concentration Restriction
+At June 30, 2022 the company determined that it was in compliance with the Investment Concentration Restriction.